peterkappus/hugo-pk/README.md

 #### Need a newer version of Hugo?
 Delete the old image `docker rmi hugo-pk`
-Note, you may need to run `docker images` to find the image IDs and containers using this image and delete them all.
+Note, you may need to run `docker images | grep hugo-pk` to find the image IDs and containers using this image and delete them all.
 Then rebuild via `docker build -t hugo-pk .`

 ### Deployment